PrmDem/holbertonschool-shell/basics/README.md

-3-listfiles displays in long format the current dir contents 4-listmorefiles is similar to 3-listfiles, but includes hidden files 5-listfilesdigitonly displays all info numerically
+3-listfiles displays in long format the current dir contents 4-listmorefiles is similar to 3-listfiles, but includes hidden files 5-listfilesdigitonly displays all info numerically 6-firstdirectory creates a dir named my_first_directory in ./tmp, creating /tmp as needed